Kaelepulu Stormwater Quality Improvements

 The Opportunity

-The City is planning to install stormwater infrastructure improvements to remove trash and other pollutants from waters passing through its storm drain system into Kaelepulu Pond and ultimately Kailua Bay.
+The City is evaluating potential stormwater infrastructure improvements to remove trash and other pollutants from waters passing through its storm drain system into Kaelepulu Pond and ultimately Kailua Bay.

 Project Goals